 NON-REFUNDABLE ENROLLMENT DEPOSITS

 To secure your enrollment and to receive your I-20/admission packet in the Pre-Master’s Program, you must pay an enrollment deposit of $2500 not later than 30 days after the date of your admission decision.
-To secure your enrollment and to receive your I-20/admission packet in the Intensive English Program, Master’s Preparation Program and Undergraduate Preparation Program, you must pay a deposit of $1000 at least 30 days before the first day of your program.
+To secure your enrollment and to receive your I-20/admission packet in the Intensive English Program and Master’s Preparation Program, you must pay a deposit of $1000 at least 30 days before the first day of your program.
 These enrollment deposits are non-refundable unless your visa is denied.
 You will need to provide the USC International Academy with a copy of the Embassy’s visa denial letter in order to be refunded the enrollment deposit.
 If you apply within 30 days from the first day of your program, your application fee and enrollment deposit will be due upon admission.

 You must pay the remaining balance of your tuition and service fees before the first day of your program.
 Payment can be made in the following ways: